 About Paul Mirocha

-Once a visual designer, I now also look deeper, below the surface to make things work better for the human user.
+I’m a visual designer looking deeper, below the surface layer, to make things work better for the human user.

 I came to User Experience (UX) design from graphic/web design and illustration.
 For decades I worked in science communication, explaining complex subjects to kids and the non-technical public.
 When needed, I can draw on the experience gained in these other areas, including owning a business, to solve a problem.